opensupporter/osdi-docs/messages.md

 |browser_url		|string		|A URL string pointing to the message's public page on the web.
 |type				|enum		|The type of message.
 One of "email" or "sms".
 |targets			|[Target[]](#target)| Array of queries and/or lists representing the people targeted to receive this message.
+|sections           |Array of keyword and auto replies configured for a message and triggered when an incoming response is received.
 |total_targeted		|integer	|A read-only computed property representing the current count of the total number of people targeted to receive this message.
 |status				|enum		|Status of the message.
 Possible values are: "draft", "calculating", "scheduled", "sending", "stopped", or "sent".
 |scheduled_date		|datetime	|The date and time the message is scheduled to be sent.